With all the amazing content and products ecommerce websites put out there, you’d think customers would be lining up to buy.

 Giving visitors options isn’t just about volume, it’s about quality, too.
 People will buy if you present them with choices that are right for them.
-In fact, Think With Google indicates that 61 percent of people expect brands to tailor experiences based on their preferences.
+In fact 61 percent of people expect brands to tailor experiences based on their preferences.

 For example, if a user is looking for cooking equipment, you can also make automatic recommendations for similar products, like utensils, serving dishes, etc. Sites like Amazon also use the “Frequently bought together” function based on aggregate data in order to provide a more holistic experience to the user looking at products.

 Make use of technology, like machine learning, to make relevant recommendations available to website visitors.

 This category is about making decisions that benefit the customer, even if they look like the business is losing at first glance.
 That’s because thinking about the customer is ultimately what will bring you more conversions and growth.

 Many of us have experienced a company’s complete unwillingness to take back a product.
 It doesn’t really sit well with anyone – and, ultimately, it’s bad for the business.
 They may have made a short-term profit, but that customer will never buy again (they may even tell their friends not to either), and they’ll also lose potential buyers who aren’t satisfied with the return policy.

 In fact, return policies are so important that 66 percent of customers said a clear return policy on a website gave them the confidence to buy, and 95 percent of consumers say a positive returns experience makes them want to shop again from that company.